-By Marian Bailey Presswood, Polk County, TN Historian
+By Marian Bailey Presswood, Polk County Historian

 If you happen to live in either of those communities you don’t have a problem knowing which is which, but we’re always having people from elsewhere getting them mixed up.
 They read an obituary that says someone is buried at Grassy Creek and they look in the Greasy Creek Cemetery, and vice versa.
 As far as I know the funeral homes haven’t actually buried anyone in the wrong place – or have they?

 As the proverbial crow flies it’s about a distance of thirty miles from one community to the other, but I just checked a map and didn’t actually drive it to see.
 You can get to either one by starting from Benton, going up Highway 64/74 and turning left onto Hwy 30 to go to Greasy Creek.
 To get to Grassy Creek just stay on 64 until you get to the traffic light at Ducktown, turn right going to Copperhill (if you turn too quickly you will be in Hardee’s parking lot – have a sausage/biscuit for me, please.)
 Directly across the highway from the substation you will see Grassy Creek Road to the right, and about three and a half miles on the right is Grassy Creek Church and cemetery.